Personal Doctoral Research Fellowship

 - Any special requirements regarding the language in which the grant proposal is to be submitted will be specified in the call for proposals.

-- The project description must be submitted using the designated template:
+The project description must be submitted using the designated template (download from the menu on the right hand side).

 All items of information on the template must be completed.

 - The project description is not to exceed 10 pages, including the list of references.
 It is not possible to upload an attachment that exceeds the page total stipulated.
-The page format should be A4 with 2 cm margins, 12 point font and single spacing.
+The page format should be A4 with 2 cm margins, 11 point font (Arial, Calibri or Times New Roman) and single spacing.
 For references and figure text, font size 9 can be used.
+Links that are listed in the project description will not be included in the assessment.

 - Other special requirements may be stipulated in the call for proposals.
 Please read the text of the call carefully.